genemine/REBET/README.md

 ## 5. How to cite?
 If you use this tool, please cite the following work.<br>
-ZhaoYu Fang, Hongdong Li, QingSong Xu, REBET: a Method to Determine the Number of Cell Subpopulations, 2020, submitted
+ZhaoYu Fang, CuiXiang Lin, YunPei Xu, Hongdong Li, QingSong Xu, REBET: a Method to Determine the Number of Cell Subpopulations based on Batch Effect Removal, 2020, submitted